 - Find an advertised project and apply for it.
-Many projects will already have a scholarship or stipend attached and will be looking for the ideal candidate, rather like a conventional job opportunity.
+Many projects will already have a scholarship or stipend attached and will be looking for the ideal candidate.

 - Apply to a university's doctoral programme with your own research project.
 The first step in this case is usually to identify a suitable supervisor and / or research group and contact them to discuss your interest.
 You may need to apply for funding separately.

-Depending on the kind of opportunity you apply for, you'll normally need to provide the university or graduate school with the following:
+Depending on the kind of opportunity you apply for, you'll normally need supply the following:

 - Details (and evidence) of your previous study and qualifications.
-As well as confirmation of your final result (and GPA), Canadian universities may ask to see transcripts of your Bachelors and Masters, including information on your specific modules and grades.
-Your previous universit/ies should be able to provide this, but you'll need to give them enough time.
+As well as confirmation of your final result (and GPA), Canadian universities may ask to see academic transcripts.
+These include information on your specific modules and grades.
+Your previous university/ies should be able to provide this, but you'll need to give them enough time.

 - Information on your project details and plans.
 If you're suggesting your own topic you will normally need to submit a research proposal for it.
-If you're applying for an advertised opportunity you may be asked to provide a personal statement explaining your academic interests and ambitions.
+If you're applying for an advertised opportunity you may be asked to provide a personal statement.

 - Two letters of recommendation.
-These will serve as your academic references and should therefore be provided by tutors or instructors who know your work at undergraduate or postgraduate level.
+These will serve as your academic references.
+They should be be provided by tutors or instructors who know your work at undergraduate or postgraduate level.
 Make sure to check that these people are happy to serve as your referees and give them plenty of notice.